AnonymousAuthors729/ACFA/README.md

 1- In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything inside openmsp430/simulation.

 2- Now, navigate "Sources" window in Vivado.
 Search for "tb_openMSP430_fpga", and *In "Simulation Sources" tab*, right-click "tb_openMSP430_fpga.v" and set its file type as top module.

+3- In "tb_openMSP430_fpga", lines 193-196 open the file that each CFLog slice is written to.
+If you would prefer the *.cflog files are written in a specific directory, update these lines with the prefered path.
+Otherwise, they will be written to `{your vivado project dir}/{your vivado project name}.sim/sim_1/behav/xsim/`

 3- Go back to Vivado window and in the "Flow Navigator" tab (on the left-most part of Vivado's window), click "Run Simulation", then "Run Behavioral Simulation".